Where does Mr Auplish consult?

 What if I need an X-Ray?

 Conditions affecting bone can require an X-Ray.
 If one is needed it can be done when you attend your first appointment.
-You will be seen as soon as the X-Ray has been conducted and Mr Auplish will discuss the results with you.
+You will be seen at the same appointment as soon as the X-Ray has been conducted and Mr Auplish will discuss the results with you.
 The results of the X-Ray will inform your treatment plan.
 Most insurance companies cover X-Rays in their initial authorisation, but please check this with the company.

 What if I require a scan?

 An ultrasound, CT or MRI scan may be necessary depending on the medical problem and can be quickly organised.
 You will then have a separate appointment when the results of the scan will be fully explained, any questions addressed and an appropriate treatment selected.
 It is worth noting that it is normally necessary to inform your insurance company and get prior approval for a scan.

 What if I require an operation?

 Most conditions can be treated without surgery, and indeed this is the aim.
 If surgery is advisable Mr Auplish will discuss this with you, so you fully understand the nature of the procedure and can make an informed decision about whether to have an operation.
 You will be advised whether it will be a day case, or require an overnight stay and whether you will receive a local or general anaesthetic.
 A suitable date will be decided in clinic or arranged by Mr Auplish’s private secretary, Catherine Ray.

 What post-operative care will I receive?